sara-mobsite/cloud-generation/README.md

 # Cloud Location Generation Mask
 ![Cloud Generation Example](CLOUDGENERATION.png)
-This repository provides the implementation of a **synthetic cloud location mask generator**, designed to create realistic cloud patterns for injection into optical satellite imagery (e.g., Sentinel-2).
+This repository provides the implementation of a **cloud location mask generator**, designed to create realistic cloud patterns for injection into optical satellite imagery (e.g., Sentinel-2).
 The masks simulate cloud coverage in varying shapes, densities, and deformations, making them suitable for robustness evaluation of deep learning models in **land cover semantic segmentation (LCS)** tasks.

 ## Features